ar3thien/whatsapp-rest-api/README.md

 # Introduction

-This project is started as a hobby and it's based on the [wwebjs](https://wwebjs.dev/) project.
+This project is based on the [wwebjs](https://wwebjs.dev/) project.
 It exposes some WhatsApp functionalities over a Rest API.

 # Deployment